jaclu/tmux-packet-loss/README.md

 ## Nerdy stuf

-All timestamps in the DB use generic time ie in most cases UTC.
+All timestamps in the DB use generic time i.e. in most cases UTC.
 Not having to bother with timezones simplifies the code, since DB times are not displayed.